GindaChen/dsc204a/assignments.md

 -->

 ### Instructions and Caveats
-- Team composition:
-    - You can work on projects in teams of between 1-3 individuals
-    - Submit your team decision via a Google Form we provide before PA0's release.
-One submission suffices per team.
-    - Team decisions cannot be changed.
-    - The TAs will then confirm your team memberships and team IDs.
 - Academic integrity:
     - It is okay to discuss the assignment with your peers at a conceptual level.
 It is also okay to post conceptual or high-level questions, logistical questions, and useful references on Piazza.
 But do not share any code across teams and do not post any of your solution code for discussion.
 A team's code submission must be entirely their own.
     - Do not go searching for any code posted online by other students or prior editions.
 We will use advanced program analysis tools to compare your code submissions.
 These go well beyond basic string or syntactic comparisons to catch plagiarism.